maikel233/Nyctum-Dumpster/README.md

 # What is AyyTux?

-AyyTux is a fork of AimTux, precisely of AimTux-Fuzion.
-This is my attempt at pasting and adding stuff in.
+AyyTux is a special place on earth, where all useless stuff we have in nyctum goes, after it's removed.
+Just know if we add something here, Nyctum does it much better.
 AimTux is a fully featured internal hack for *CounterStrike : Global Offensive* written in C++.

 ## Compiling